Team

 Dan joined the RSE team in December 2022.
 His background is in Cognitive Neuroscience, completing his PhD at Goldsmiths in 2016.
 Since then he has worked as a Research Fellow at Birkbeck and the University of Surrey and as Research Technician at the University of Reading.
 He has experience of writing research software and analysis pipelines using R, Python and Julia.
 He is also a keen advocate of open and reproducible research practices.

 Robert is a Research Software Engineer that previously completed his PhD at the University of Sheffield.
-He specialises in GPU accelerated computing and complex system simulations, following his PhD’s focus on improving the performance of spatial communication in GPU accelerated algorithms.
+He specialises in performance optimisation and GPU parallelisation, following his PhD’s focus on improving the performance of spatial communication in GPU accelerated algorithms.

-He is a developer of the FLAMEGPU software framework, facilitating wider access to complex systems modelling on GPUs.
+As a developer of the FLAMEGPU software framework, which facilitates wider access to complex systems modelling on GPUs, he has supported projects ranging from EU funded biological modelling to industrially funded transport modelling.

 Martin joined the RSE team in 2024, and is based in the School of Mathematical and Physical Sciences.
 He completed his PhD in astronomy at the University of Sheffield in 2020, after which he continued working as a postdoc in the astronomy group before transitioning to a role as a research software engineer.